HiAndr31/Ping-Pong/README.md

 # Ping-Pong
-This is a game about playing Ping-Pong, u can play with 2 people but on the same machine.
+This is a game about playing Ping-Pong, with friends.
+The game can be played in 2, using the same platform.